TZstatsADS/spring-2022-prj1-svlachou/doc/report.md

     <img src="../figs/sentiment/sentiment-woman.png" style="width: 500px;"/>
 </p>

-Perhaps a positive/negative sentiment analysis should be performed in this case
+Since many schools of philosophy touch the ideas of god, mind, reason, and essentially also labor, we should take a close look at the respective barplots and try to interpret them.

+Regarding *reason*, we cannot say that there is a clear trend.
+During the time of certain schools of thought, e.g., rationalism, reasoning was the main idea.
+However, we can see that the dominant emotions were fear and sadness, which means that people were not particularly happy and actually quite sad by the idea that all aspects of life can be explained through logical reasoning.
+At the same time we can see that they were pretty surprised by all the philosophical explanations about the *mind*.
+Rationalism, Germal Idealism, and Analytic put the mind at the center of behavior.
+The evolution of philosophy and neuroscience revealed surprising facts about the brain that could cause excitement but also fear.

+Let's now talk about *labor*: from the above barplot we observe that overall the negative emotions towards *labor* become more and more dominant over the course of the time.
+In the past and especially in the very distant past, philoshopers had a more positive attitude towards labor.

+From the barplot that corresponds to *god* we can observe that especially in the case of capitalism there were only negative and somewhat neutral (surprise) feelings about god.
+This makes sense considering that in capitalism in a sense the economists play the role of god.
+We can also notice that there is a trend as far as happiness is concerned.
+Overall, there is a decrease in happiness which confirms that people have started distancing themselves from god.

+An idea worth exploring would be to calculate the change in sentiment (positive, negative) for each school.
+Which schools would we expect to go from net positive to net negative and reverse?
+We will discuss this in the next blog post!

-### Conclusion
+### Conclusions

+In this blog post we talked about the different schools of philosophy -their main ideas and similarities- as well as the evolution of the ideas around the mind, the reason, the labor, and the god over time.
+Now we are a little bit better equipped to compare historical texts and ideas to contemporary ones (coming from books, articles, or even social media posts) in an attempt to understand the core beliefs people share these days.
+And maybe such a comparison will be the idea behind a future post!

 ### *Potential Issues*

 The following issues should be taking into consideration when reading the blog.
 - Different schools have different number of texts and different number of total words.
 Consequently, it is possible that we do not have sufficient data for some schools of philosophy.
 - Although excited about the opportunity to further explore the evolution of philosophy, I still have very much to learn.
 The preprocessing and analysis of the data would certainly benefit from expertise in this field.
 For example, when removing stopwords, I encountered words that at first seems insignificant, such as "must".
-However, what if the worλd of philosophy "must" is an important word denoting submission or command?
+However, what if in the world of philosophy "must" is an important word denoting submission or command?